 CURRENT AVAILABLE POSITIONS:

 We are currently looking for a veterinarian who would be willing to donate one to two hours a week, once or twice a month, as needed, to help us here at the shelter.
 Main responsibilities would include administering Rabies, completing CVI exams and helping with treatment plans of any sick or injured animals.
 If you are interested, or would like more information, please contact the Shelter Manager, Cathryn Makurat at (608) 339-6700.
-While we are not hiring at this moment for these specific positions, we encourage you to fill out an Employment Application and we can call you when a position opens up:
+While we are currently hiring at this moment for these specific positions, we encourage you to fill out an Employment Application available at the shelter.